 I can’t emphasize this enough.

-Go out there, hire a professional do your copy if you’re not able to put it together.
+hire a professional do your copy if you’re not able to put it together.

 The whole essence is to showcase your content through your website.